 Quiet luxury inspired interiors might include linen or velvet covered furniture, neutral tones, and pared-back elements — all of which speak to a more relaxed, intentional way of living and decorating.

-The quiet luxury aesthetic focuses on quality, refinement, and understated sophistication, and you can get an idea of what this trend looks like in my posts on Quiet Luxury Style, Restoration Hardware Style, Nancy Meyers Inspired Interiors, Coastal Grandmother Style, Transitional Style Decorating Ideas, and California Casual Style Interiors.
+The quiet luxury aesthetic focuses on quality, refinement, and understated sophistication, and you can get an idea of what this trend looks like in my posts on Quiet Luxury Style, Coastaluxe Interiors, Restoration Hardware Style, Nancy Meyers Inspired Interiors, Transitional Style Decorating Ideas, and California Casual Style Interiors.

 8. Curves

-My fall 2025 design trend post wouldn’t be complete without mentioning the ongoing popularity of curvy furniture, decor, and architectural elements.
+A fall 2026 design trend post wouldn’t be complete without mentioning the ongoing popularity of curvy furniture, decor, and architectural elements.

 This fall, we’ll continue to see plenty of curved chairs and sofas, rounded edges on coffee tables, curved accent pieces and mirrors, as well as interesting architectural features like arched doorways, curved cabinet fronts, and curved kitchen island countertops.